mechmerlin/qmk_setup/qmk_configurator.md

 Press the green `Compile` button.

-When the compilation is done, you will be able to press the green `Download .hex` button.
+When the compilation is done, you will be able to press the green `Download Firmware` button.

 ## Flashing Your Keyboard